SrChen6/Rutes-i-Monuments/README.md

 `python3 pip install requirements.txt`

-Please have in mind that Some of these libraries do not have type specifications, so Mypy may rise some warning when type-checking.
+Please keep in mind that some of these libraries do not have type specifications, so Mypy may rise some warnings when type-checking.

 ## Usage